-You have to demonstrate confidence in your ability, in your passion to follow this area of interest and confidence that this particular university has the infrastructure, the labs and so on to support you in this area of research.
+You have to demonstrate confidence in your ability, in your passion for following this area of interest and confidence that this particular university has the infrastructure, the labs and so on to support you in this area of research.

 You want to make clear that you will add value as well.
 That is what you’re hoping to convey in the final paragraph.

-- Start early , SOP writing calls for self- introspection which takes time.
+- Start early , statement of purpose writing calls for self- introspection which takes time.
 You have to answer questions about yourself, questions you may not have thought about earlier.